AKSHEXXXX/PropTrack/README.md

-# PropTrack CRM — Real Estate Backend
+# PropTrack — Real Estate CRM

 > A production-ready **NestJS + TypeORM + PostgreSQL** backend for managing a real estate agency's full CRM pipeline — from property listings and leads to deals, contracts, and payments.